 b.
 AI provider or implementer service offerings for businesses

-The non-behemoth AI provider and implementers, however, take a wide variety of approaches on this front.
+The non-behemoth AI Agent provider and AI implementers, however, take a wide variety of approaches on this front.
 Their AI service terms and conditions and privacy policies tend to be the same for their business customers as those for consumer customers, as presented below.

 2. For consumers